 While the beauty of the beach and the pleasant climate attract many, those who live here also find enjoyment in Exmouth’s lively Arts and Theatre community, who provide year-round entertainment of very high quality for all ages.
 Exmouth Guide

 There is a long history of Methodists in Exmouth.
 The first Wesleyan Methodists arrived in 1808, meeting in houses and shops around town.
 In 1843 the first Methodist Chapel was built on The Parade.

 Around the time The Parade Methodist Church opened, the Primitive Methodists arrived.
 Initially meeting in a variety of locations, an opportunity arose in 1859 for them to purchase The Parade from the Wesleyans who were in need of a bigger building.
 The Wesleyans built a new church – Christchurch – in Brunswick (now Windsor) Square; this was completed in 1872.
 Sixteen years later, in 1897 the Wesleyans moved again – to Tower Street Methodist Church.

-In 1884 a small group of Methodist men from Christchurch decided the time had come to build a new chapel in Withycombe Village.
+In Withycombe the meeting was first held in a cottage in Popplestone Alley (near the Holly Tree Inn car park) where the first collection was 41/2d.
+In 1884 they erected a School/Chapel near the present entrance to Withycome C.P.
+School which came on plan in 1889.
 Within 20 years this congregation outgrew its first building and built a larger one – the current one – into which they moved in 1907.